sintaxi/harp/README.md

-        -s, --server [port]           start a server for harp app (dynamically generates assets) -c, --compile [output-dir]    compiles static assets. (relative to project-path) -d, --dir-mode [port]         host a directory of harp apps (available at http://harp.nu)
+        -s, --server [port]           start a server for harp app (dynamically generates assets) -c, --compile [output-dir]    compiles static assets. (relative to project-path) -d, --dirmode [port]          host a directory of harp apps (available at http://harp.nu)

 Start the server in root of your application by running...